GoLearnToCode/kiei924-winter15-chi/weeks/1/homework.md

 In case you didn't before the first class, [follow the instructions to install all necessary development tools](/kiei924-winter15-chi/workbook/setup).

-# Due Next Thursday by 11:59PM
+# Due Next Wednesday by 5:59PM

 Practice what we did in class.
 You should be able to: